openstack/openstack-manuals/doc/common/glossary.rst

    HAProxy

-      Provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers.
+      Provides a load balancer for TCP and HTTP-based applications that spreads requests across multiple servers.

    hard reboot